Contact Us

 What Will I Pay for a Geothermal System in New York?

-Although a geothermal system is more expensive than other heating and cooling systems initially, adding the system to your new build can save you thousands of dollars over the next few decades.
+Although a geothermal system is more expensive than other heating and cooling systems initially, adding the system to your new build can save you thousands of dollars in your forever home.
 In fact, geothermal energy could decrease your utility bills by as much as 70 percent, according to This Old House.

 Incentives and rebates help lower the cost of installation.
-The newest state budget includes a tax credit that can save you 25% (up to $5,000) for the installation of a geothermal system.
+New York offers a tax credit that can save you 25% (up to $5,000) for the installation of a geothermal system.
 If you buy a heat pump on the state’s approved list, you can save an additional $700 through the New York State Clean Heat Rebate Program.

 Interested in learning more about geothermal energy for your new build?
-Give us a call and we’ll help you explore heating and cooling options.
+Give Gerber a call and we’ll help you explore heating and cooling options for your new home!

 Schedule a Consultation to Build a Custom Home in the Greater Rochester area